 Not investing also carries risk: Your money may lose value to inflation over time, and without putting your money to work through stock and bond markets or other financial vehicles, it can be challenging to accumulate enough for retirement.

 Mutual funds provide an easy way to invest in a professionally managed portfolio consisting of dozens or even hundreds or stocks, bonds, and other securities.
 Mutual funds can be a great choice for people who don’t have the time, interest, or know-how to invest in individual stocks and bonds and who want to reduce their portfolio’s volatility through diversification.
+(Related: Mutual fund and ETF basics)

 Mutual funds have different objectives and risk levels.
 One might be designed to preserve capital and take on minimal risk, so it might invest in U.S. government bonds.
 Another might be designed to invest in up-and-coming companies with the hope of earning market-beating returns.
 Whatever your investment goals, you can probably find mutual funds designed to help achieve them.

 Almost all investments have fees.
-For mutual funds, you might pay a commission to buy or sell a fund, an ongoing fee called an expense ratio for the fund’s management, or a fee called a load.
+For mutual funds, you might pay a commission to buy or sell a fund, an ongoing fee called an expense ratio for the fund’s management, or a sales charge called a load.
 For ETFs, you’ll pay an expense ratio and possibly a commission.
-Stock trades come with commissions when you buy and sell, but don’t have ongoing fees.
+Stock trades might come with commissions when you buy and sell, but don’t have ongoing fees.
 Bond prices may be marked up when you buy and marked down when you sell.

 ETFs are usually passively managed, meaning you’ll pay a lower expense ratio to own them; mutual funds can be actively or passively managed, and active management tends to cost more.
 By comparing similar funds to each other, you can see if those with higher costs appear to be worthwhile given their potential returns.
 Keep in mind that past performance is no guarantee of future results.

 Why are fees so important?
 In the same way that investment returns compound over time, the effect of fees on your portfolio compounds over time.
 The higher your fees, the less money you have to invest, and the lower your net returns tend to be.
 Fees don’t just take away from the money you have today; they take away from what you could have potentially earned in the future if you had more principal invested.
 Further, investments with higher fees have no guarantee of outperforming investments with lower fees.
-That’s why it’s important to do your research or hire a trusted advisor to do it for you.
+That’s why it’s important to do your research or hire a trusted professional to do it for you.

 It’s important to take enough risk to meet your investing goals while maintaining enough safety to feel comfortable.
 And as you get closer to retirement age, you have less time to recover from a market downturn, which means you need more safety and less risk in your portfolio.